 Gengo's quality standards are based on a translation scoring system called GoCheck.
-GoCheck scores range from 0 (lowest) to 10 (highest), and translations must achieve minimum scores of 7 at Standard and 8 at Pro level jobs.
+GoCheck scores range from 0 (lowest) to 10 (highest), and translations must achieve minimum scores of 7 at both Standard and Pro level jobs.

 These scores represent our error tolerance at each of the different levels — for example, we will tolerate a slightly higher portion of errors at the Standard level compared to the Pro level, for which our error tolerance is very low.

 Gengo randomly reviews translation jobs on a regular basis and will also perform a review each time a job is rejected.
 Reviews are carried out by Language Specialists using GoCheck (see explanation above and screenshot below).

 Please note that reviews are automatically triggered by the system, meaning that our Language Specialists have no say in which jobs get reviewed, or how often a translator receives a review.
 The amount of reviews you receive may vary at any given time based on your activity levels, your overall score or the score of previous recent GoChecks, and customer feedback, among others.

 A low score in a job reviewed by our Language Specialists can be a great opportunity for improvement.
 If you receive a low score, carefully read the feedback from the LS and take a close look at the errors marked.
 Job reviews enable us not only to deliver consistent quality to our customers, but also to provide opportunities for education and improvement to our translators.
 Each review brings with it a lesson that will surely help you grow and deliver better translations in your next few jobs.
 While you can access your full GoCheck history from your translator dashboard anytime, it is always a good idea to take notes and keep track of any learnings somewhere else that you can easily access and consult while you work as well.